byexamples/byexample/docs/how_to_extend.rst

 The unnamed group should capture the option or options.
 How to extract each individual option is a task for another regular expression.

-This last one needs to support
+This last one needs to support:

  - if the 'add' group is present, add an option (aka set to it to True)
  - if the 'del' group is present, delete an option (aka set to it to False)
  - if the 'val' group is present, use it as the value of the option